tungpham42/Aspire-Assignment/README.md

     php artisan serve

-It will use port 8000, so please navigate to http://localhost:8000
+It will use port `8000`, so please navigate to `http://localhost:8000`

 Basic Authentication
 -

 As this app only allows authenticated users to use, we need to implement a Authentication system.
 For this test, I choose to use Basic Auth.
-I added `middleware('auth.basic')` to routes of api.php inside /routes folder.
+I added `middleware('auth.basic')` to routes of `api.php` inside `/routes` folder.
 By default, the auth.basic middleware will assume the email column on your users database table is the user's "username".
 In this test, the username is `tung.42@gmail.com` and the password is `12345`.

 <img width="732" alt="Screen Shot 2021-11-13 at 13 11 33" src="https://user-images.githubusercontent.com/3462233/141608183-b7ad2fb7-887d-450b-8a6f-101a8f0172db.png">